Ferrymead 125: Excursions

-The first excursion during the event was on 22 October, with a return excursion bound for Timaru with a 20 total train, which was hauled by the Glenbrook Vintage Railways JA 1250 and Mainline Steams J 1211.
-This excursion was the first steam-hauled train on the Main South Line since 1971, and also J 1211s first train since being restored.
+The first excursion during the event was on Saturday 22 October 1988, with a return excursion bound for Timaru with a 20 total train, which was hauled by the Glenbrook Vintage Railway's JA 1250 and Mainline Steam's J 1211.
+This excursion was the first steam-hauled train on the Main South Line since 1971, and also J 1211's first train since being restored.
 The second excursion for the event was a four-car total train to Springfield, and hauled by the Diesel Traction Groups DG 772 and DE 511.
-This ran on the morning of 23 October, the same day as the cavalcade.
-The third and last excursion was another double-headed steam excursion to Arthur's Pass, and again hauled by JA 1250 and J 1211, with another 20 total train on 24 October.
+This ran on the morning of Sunday 23 October 1988, the same day as the railway cavalcade.
+The third and last excursion was another double-headed steam excursion to Arthur's Pass, and again hauled by JA 1250 "Diana" and J 1211 "Gloria", with another 20 total train on Monday 24 October 1988.

 Shuttle trains

 Shuttle trains to Lyttelton and Rangiora ran over a week and were both steam hauled.
 The Lyttelton shuttle trains ran from the former Christchurch Railway Station, to the Ferrymead Railway where the train travelled to the Ferrymead station, and then on to Lyttelton, and then returned to Christchurch.
-The shuttles were hauled by the Canterbury Railway Societys C 864, and with an eight-total train in tow.
+The shuttles were hauled by the Canterbury Railway Society's C 864, and with an eight-total train in tow.